- Colour Pale brown to black

-- A single pair of spines on the thorax
+- Description Pavement ants have visible grooves on their head and thorax, with a single pair of spines on the thorax alone.

 Pavement ants are trailing ants and feed on a variety of foods, including dead insects, greasy foods, seeds, and sweets.
 They may forage as much as 9 meters from their nest.

 The reproductive queens and drones have wings.
 They are commonly seen in the late spring and early summer months on their nuptial flights, both drones and new queens looking for mates.

 Rival colonies can often be spotted amidst long battles along sidewalks, driveways, and other open areas as they each attempt to expand or defend their territories.

 Orkin inspects the areas where ants have been seen to confirm activity.